Using a nested anomaly detection machine learning algorithm to study the neutral triple gauge couplings at an \texorpdfstring{$e^+e^-$}{e+e-} collider: Introduction

-In this letter, we propose a modified IF~(MIF) event selection strategy~(ESS), to use the variation of anomaly score to discriminate signal events.
-It inherits the advantages of IF, with a transparent mechanism and almost no tunable parameters, it is an unsupervised ML algorithm that does not need to tag the source of events, it is model-independent and does not depend on the operator to be studied.
-We find that, MIF is useful in the study of nTGCs at the CEPC, the ILC and the FCC-ee.
+In this paper, we propose a nested IF~(NIF) event selection strategy~(ESS), to use the variation of anomaly score to discriminate signal events.
+It inherits the advantages of IF, with a transparent mechanism and almost no tunable parameters, it is an unsupervised ML algorithm that does not need to tag the source of events, and it is model-independent and does not depend on the operator to be studied.
+We shall emphasize that NIF is no longer an anomaly detection algorithm, therefore it can be expected that NIF can be useful in some problems that cannot be solved by anomaly detection algorithms.
+Moreover, not only IF, but in principle any algorithm that gives quantitative measurements of the degree of anomaly for each sample can be nested in our approach.
+We find that NIF is useful in the study of nTGCs at the CEPC, the ILC and the FCC-ee.

-The remainder of this letter is organized as follows, in Sec.~\ref{sec:problem}, we briefly discuss the problem of IF algorithm in the study of nTGCs, the MIF algorithm with numerical results are presented in Sec.~\ref{sec:mif}, finally Sec.~\ref{sec:summary} is a summary.
+The remainder of this letter is organized as follows.
+In Sec.~\ref{sec:problem}, we briefly discuss the problem of IF algorithm in the study of nTGCs, the NIF algorithm with numerical results are presented in Sec.~\ref{sec:mif}, and finally Sec.~\ref{sec:summary} is a summary.